chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 Physical Properties
 ~~~~~~~~~~~~~~~~~~~~

-This example showcases a shear-thinning flow, for which the viscosity decreases when the local shear rate increases.
+This example showcases a shear-thinning flow, for which the kinematic viscosity decreases when the local shear rate increases.
 The Carreau model is being used.
 For more information on rheological models, see :doc:`../../../parameters/cfd/physical_properties`

 .. code-block:: text